 Tea is such a versatile beverage; I truly believe that there’s a great tea out there for everyone.
-It can be an amazing alternative to coffee or an addition to your coffee routine.
+It can be an amazing alternative to coffee or an addition to it.

-For this guide, we’re going to explore how to properly steep the main types of tea that most people will recognize.
+For this guide, we’re going to explore how to properly steep the four main types of tea.

 - Black tea